 He earned his B.S. at Northeastern University and his M.S. and Ph.D. at Stanford University, all in electrical engineering.
 He has received a number of awards for his research and teaching, most notably the highest honor in his specialty computer architecture, the 1996 IEEE/ACM Eckert-Mauchly Award, "for important contributions to instruction level parallelism and superscalar processor design," and the highest honor in computer science education, the 2000 ACM Karl V. Karlstrom Outstanding Educator Award.
 Among the other awards he has received are the 1995 IEEE Emannuel R. Piore Medal, the 1999 IEEE W.W.
-McDowell Award,the 2005 IEEE Charles Babbage Award, the 2011 IEEE B. Ramakrishna Rau Award (inaugural recipient), "for significant contributions and inspiring leadership in the microarchitecture community with respect to teaching, mentoring, research, and service," and at The University of Texas, the Texas Exes Teaching Award for 2002, and the Dads' Association Teaching Fellow ship Award for Fall 2002.
+McDowell Award,the 2005 IEEE Charles Babbage Award, the 2011 IEEE B. Ramakrishna Rau Award (inaugural recipient), "for significant contributions and inspiring leadership in the microarchitecture community with respect to teaching, mentoring, research, and service," and the 2013 IEEE Computer Society Harry H. Goode Memorial Award.
+At The University of Texas at Austin, he has been recognized with the Texas Exes Teaching Award for 2002, and the Dads' Association Teaching Fellowship Award for Fall 2002.